-Codes that indicated a problem that can be easily fixed.
+E Codes – Indicate an ERROR and is typically a problem that can be easily fixed.

-E2- Is also the footrest sensor but in the down direction, check footrest for an obstruction.
+E2- This is also the footrest sensor but in the down direction, check the footrest for an obstruction.

-E4- This is also the safety edge but for the down direction.
-It will look like the top safety edge but without any switches.
+E4- This is also the safety edge on the carriage but for the down direction.
+It will look like the top safety edge but without any switches on the cover.

 E5- The seat is not in its normal operating position.
 Try swiveling the seat to reset the sensor.

-Codes that indicated a problem that will need a stair lift service tech.
+F Codes – FATAL ERROR codes indicate a problem that will need a stair lift service tech.

 F1- Board relay fault, you will likely need a replacement board call for service.

 F2- Brake fault will usually require a service call.
-Try turning the lift off and resetting.
+Try turning the lift off and resetting it.